sci-oer/java-resource/README.md

 - seed the wiki with some initial content
 - specify a specific version for jupyter
 - add bash completions for the main tools that have been installed
-- add a MOTD to when the container starts up to give a little bit of usage information
-- get all of the log messages for jupyter and the wiki to go to a log file